tolarewaju3/codelikethewind/5g-streaming/README.md

 ```
 **Next, we’ll deploy a Flink job.** This streaming job will transform our call record data into one that’s suitable for storage and viewing.

-**Open the Flink deployment.** Under Location, navigate to the Flink deployment url. *If you get an error, make sure your browser didn’t change the “http” to “https”*
+Under Location, **navigate to the Flink deployment url.** *If you get an error, make sure your browser didn’t change the “http” to “https”*

 ![Flink Dashboard](img/flink_dashboard.png)

 On the left menu, **select Submit New Job.** Click “+Add New” and upload [this jar](https://code-like-the-wind.s3.us-east-2.amazonaws.com/flink-streaming-1.0.jar).
 This may take a minute.

-When this finishes, click on the job and enter `com.demo.flink.streaming.StreamingJob` for the entry class field. **Hit “Submit”.**
+When this finishes, click on the job and enter `com.demo.flink.streaming.StreamingJob` for the entry class field. **Submit the job.**

 ## Generate Calls